gonfva/gonfva.github.io/content/en/blog/2013-07-19-ikea-vs-greenwich.md

 I will recommend their services.
 Yes they fail, but on the customer relationship, they set reasonable expectations (3 days for an email is good), and they manage to fulfill them.

-<b>A bad experience: Royal Borough of Greenwich</b><br />I recently moved into the Royal Borough of Greenwich.
+<b>A bad experience: Royal Borough of Greenwich</b>
+I recently moved into the Royal Borough of Greenwich.
 I filled in their online form for that.
 I received an automated reply informing that I should receive a letter in ten working days with the tax amount (in the UK the people living in a property pay the property tax).

 Nearly 20 working days later, I hadn't receive the promised letter.
 So I contacted them again.